 - Hit your career highlights, not every project

-- Don’t lose the forest for the trees.
-As a director you need to focus on the big picture.
-Including irrelevant or hyper specific details in your work experience bullet points might signal to the recruiter that you don’t have that high-level focus.
+- Don’t lose sight of the forest for the trees.
+As a director, you need to focus on the big picture.
+Including irrelevant or hyper-specific details in your work experience bullet points might signal to the recruiter that you don’t have that high-level focus.

 Make it readable.
 The easier you make the job of the recruiter reviewing your resume, the more likely you are to get an interview.
 Don’t stuff as much text as possible; instead, include ample spacing and white space to make your resume more of a pleasure to read.

 As a PM director, stick to the basics: education, contact info, skills, work experience.
 Work experience should be the focus, so anything beyond that can pull focus, which you want to avoid.

 Absolutely.
 This can have a dramatic impact on your likelihood of getting an interview if done right.
 Incorporate any relevant projects and skills that come to mind as you read the job description.